Tetsuya Wakuda: Tetsuya

-Tetsuya's went on to win may more awards, including the Singapore Michelin Guide 2018 – Two Michelin Stars in 2018, and the Australian Good Food Guide (AGFG) 4 Chef Hats in 2021.
+Tetsuya's went on to win many more awards, including the Australian Good Food Guide (AGFG) 4 Chef Hats in 2021.

-Waku Ghin restaurant
+Waku Ghin

 In 2010, Tetsuya's second restaurant, Waku Ghin, opened in Singapore at Marina Bay Sands with an offering of a 10-course tasting menu.
 In 2015, it was listed as #70 on The World's 50 Best Restaurants.
 It was subsequently awarded one Michelin star in the inaugural 2016 Singapore edition of the Michelin Guide and then two Michelin stars in 2017.
-It has maintained its two-star rating since 2017.
+It maintained its two star rating until 2024, where it was awarded just one Michelin star.

+Renowned for its contemporary Japanese cuisine with European influences, the dining experience centres on an intimate 10-seat Chef's Table offering multi-course omakase menus that showcase seasonal ingredients sourced from Japan, including premium seafood and wagyu beef.
+The signature dishes at Waku Ghin includes Marinated Botan Shrimp with Sea Urchin and Caviar and Grilled Carabinero Shrimp.

 Wakuda

-In 2022, Tetsuya opened his first US restaurant at The Venetian Las Vegas hotel in the Palazzo tower on the Las Vegas Strip.
+In 2022, Tetsuya opened a restaurant at The Venetian Las Vegas hotel in the Palazzo tower on the Las Vegas Strip.

-The following year, he launched Wakuda Singapore at Marina Bay Sands, in partnership with 50 Eggs Hospitality Group.
+The following year, Tetsuya launched Wakuda Singapore at Marina Bay Sands, in partnership with 50 Eggs Hospitality Group.
 The restaurant offers a menu combining Japanese flavors with global influences and is located within the hotel’s lobby area.
-The opening was covered by various Singapore media outlets, which highlighted the collaboration and design elements of the venue.